13 Double-Angle, Half-Angle, and Reduction Formulas

 This process is not complicated, as long as we recall the perfect square formula from algebra:

-where and Part of being successful in mathematics is the ability to recognize patterns.
+Part of being successful in mathematics is the ability to recognize patterns.
 While the terms or symbols may change, the algebra remains consistent.

 Try It